Pseudonym-Tim/mewgenics-catstructor/README.md

 ## TODO/Future Support

-* A cat part and texture framework that will interface with this editor, similar in functionality to MewPaletteExtender.
-This will allow modders to easily add brand new mod-compatible things such as: cat body pieces, cat textures, and item visuals.
+* ~A cat part and texture framework that will interface with this editor, similar in functionality to MewPaletteExtender.
+This will allow modders to easily add brand new mod-compatible things such as: cat body pieces, cat textures, and item visuals.~ **EDIT: A cat part and texture framework has been released, but at the time of writing, it only supports cat-specific stuff rather additional than things such as items.**

 * The ability to add and view various items/equipment on your cats